 - ¼ to ½ cup finely chopped fresh parsley, to taste

-- 3 to 4 scallions, green parts only, thinly sliced
+- 3–4 scallions, green parts only, thinly sliced

-- 2 to 3 tablespoons minced fresh dill, or more, to taste
+- 2–3 tbsp minced fresh dill, or more, to taste

 - Heat the oil in a soup pot.
 Add the onion and garlic and sauté over medium-low heat until golden.

 - Add the water with bouillon cubes, mushrooms, cabbage, and seasonings.
 Bring to a rapid simmer, then lower the heat.
 Cover and simmer gently for 15 minutes.

 - Meanwhile, set aside half of the chickpeas and place the remainder in a food processor or blender with the tahini.
 Add a little water as needed to thin the consistency.
 Process until smoothly pureed.
 Stir the puree back into the soup pot.

 - Stir in the reserved chickpeas, bring to a simmer, then cover and simmer very gently for 10 minutes.

 - Stir in the parsley, scallions, dill, and lemon juice.
 Add water as needed for a medium-thick consistency.